Cherreads

 Chapter 3 - Chapter Two: Great Khan

-Will had been trying to remember what the corner store on Fountain smelled like — the specific combination of floor wax and those rotating hot dogs that had been there every morning of his entire childhood — when the smell of a hundred thousand years of rot replaced it entirely.
+Will had been trying to remember the smell of the corner store on Fountain.
+He searched his memory for the specific combination of floor wax and rotating hot dogs from his childhood.
+The scent of a hundred thousand years of rot abruptly replaced it entirely.

 Something came around the corner.

 It had been a coyote once.
-Will could see the origin in the shape of the skull, the set of the shoulders.
-But a hundred thousand years of mana exposure had warped it.
+Will recognized the origin in the shape of the skull and the set of the shoulders.
+A hundred thousand years of mana exposure had warped the beast.
 It stood shoulder-high to his chest.
-Its pale gold eyes moved with a calculation animal eyes weren't supposed to contain.
+Its pale gold eyes tracked him with a calculation animal eyes weren't supposed to contain.

 It wasn't hunting on instinct.